 Once cured, the rubber component is removed from the mold, trimmed to remove excess material, and inspected for defects or imperfections.
 Quality control measures ensure that the finished components meet specified tolerances and performance criteria.

-As we mentioned before, there are 3 different rubber molding types:
+As we mentioned before, there are 3 different types of rubber molding:

 Compression Molding: